 Would you rather read about the effects of clean water or watch a video that shows you its impact on the lives of real people?
 I know which one I’d pick.
 Video shows you what’s going on in real time and in vivid detail.
 It uses images and sound to paint a picture and catapults words into reality.
 This makes it an exceptional tool for charities and non-profits that want to raise awareness about their cause.

 When we read, our imagination draws on our experience to conjure an image of what’s going on.
 Video lets you bypass that step.
 You can use it to forge stronger connections and tackle challenging subjects.
 But getting started is hard.
 You know you’ve got a story worth telling…you just aren’t sure how you want to approach it yet.
-That’s why we put together five inspiring videos from five very different charities, each with a unique message to share.
+That’s why we put together five of the best charity videos we could find, each with a unique message to share.